shinyquagsire23/OpenJKDF2/README.md

 OpenJKDF2 does *not* include any original game assets; a valid copy of JKDF2 is *required* and can be purchased from [GOG](https://www.gog.com/game/star_wars_jedi_knight_dark_forces_ii) or [Steam](https://store.steampowered.com/app/32380/STAR_WARS_Jedi_Knight_Dark_Forces_II/).
 The GOG version is recommended, since it is DRM-free and also includes the soundtrack in Ogg Vorbis format.
 If you'd like to try before you buy, a WebAssembly demo of OpenJKDF2 can be found at https://maxthomas.dev/openjkdf2/.

+Support for playing the original soundtrack from Ogg Vorbis files is currently limited to the GOG and Steam versions of the game assets; game assets and music cannot be mixed and matched from disk and digital, because digital releases alter track numbers in the game scripts.
+Dumping the soundtrack from disks at install time is planned for a future release of OpenJKDF2, but is not currently implemented.

 ## Platforms
 OpenJKDF2 supports the following configurations: